Disclaimer

 "Find the video store, why the hell do they have a store that sells files anyway," Danny muttered as she walked along the street with Lee by her side.
 Her eyes rested on a cosy little café on the corner.
 "Oh screw that," she said and headed towards it.

-"But Danny, we're suppose to trace Justin's movements, we shouldn't take a.."
+"But Danny, we're supposed to trace Justin's movements, we shouldn't take a..."
 Lee said, but then he noticed where she was heading.
 "Oh but lunch always comes first."

 They both rushed into the café.